Chapter 34:

 “Status?!
 Fuggin’ bad, Iz!”

-She gasped back to consciousness, shaking her head, “Damn cultist.
-I can’t pinpoint it.
+“Godsdamned cultist."
+Rionriv hissed, pushing herself up from my embrace.
+"I can’t pinpoint it.
 It keeps bouncing in and out of corporeal form.”

 That was when I heard a piercing scream.
 Aesandoral’s scream.
 It curdled my blood, immediately drawing my attention in the opposite direction.

 I turned to see her standing atop the monster that had knocked me out.
-A dozen arrows stuck from the beast’s head as she continued to fire down at the weakened point until it swayed and collapsed under its own weight.
+A dozen arrows stuck from the beast’s head as she continued to fire down at the crack in its armour until it swayed and collapsed under its own weight.
+Her body was covered in blood, gore dripping from her face as something caught her attention.
+A single ear twitched before her entire body shifted with unnatural speed.

-“Oh god, no, no!”
+“Oh god, no!
+No!”
 Calix begged as Aesandoral raced over toward him.
 “Don’t do it!”

-“You deserve this, you bully!”
+“You deserve this, you fuggin' bully!”

-“Everyone else down?”
+“Every other monster down?”
 I asked Rionriv.

 “Think so.
 I got four, you two, Zin two, Aes three.”